maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

       line-height: $base-line-height
       background-color: $bg-body

 Again, we're going to use the browser's default setting.
-We could specify 100% here, but I'm using 1em to establish a unit of measure whereby 1em = 16px.
-We could also omit the reference completely.
-The best explanation of why were doing this can be found here:
+I use 100% here, but could also omit the reference completely.
+The best explanations of why we're doing this can be found here:

 - [How we learned to leave default font-size alone and embrace the em][Embracing em's]
+- [CSS Font-Size: em vs. px vs. pt vs. percent][CSS Font-Size]

 #### Line Height